When do I need an attorney?

 - You are involved in a legal situation with complex legal issues such as child custody or serious personal injury;

-- You are capable of affording an attorney;
+- You are capable of affording legal representation;

 Do I need an attorney, because attorneys are expensive?

 Lawyers are not cheap, so knowing when you need an attorney is important.
-If you can not afford an attorney the Court may appoint you an attorney in certain types of cases.
-As a general rule the Court will consider appointed you an attorney if you are exposed to an active sentence as a result of of a criminal charge.
-A court appointed attorney is not always free of charge, but it may be more affordable than retaining private counsel.
+If you can not afford an attorney the Court may appoint you one in certain types of cases.
+The Court considers appointing counsel if you meet certain criteria.
+A court appointed lawyer is not always free of charge, but it may be more affordable than retaining private counsel.

 Read more about court appointed counsel.